geeknik/my-awesome-stars/topics.md

 ## swift

+- [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
+Powered by llama.cpp
-- [trycua/lume](https://github.com/trycua/lume) - A lightweight CLI and local API server to create, run and manage macOS and Linux virtual machines (VMs) natively on Apple Silicon.
+- [trycua/cua](https://github.com/trycua/cua) - Create and run high-performance macOS and Linux VMs on Apple Silicon, with built-in support for AI agents.
 - [apple/swift-homomorphic-encryption](https://github.com/apple/swift-homomorphic-encryption) - Homomorphic Encryption library and applications in Swift
 - [Dimillian/IcySky](https://github.com/Dimillian/IcySky) - A BlueSky Client.
 TBD.
 - [Q1CHENL/mem-pressure](https://github.com/Q1CHENL/mem-pressure) - Show memory pressure in menu bar on macOS